JithinKS97/dynamic-learning/README.md

 ## Acknowledgement

-I'm extremenly thankful to Processing Foundation for having the faith in me and giving me an opportunity to start the project.
+I'm extremely thankful to Processing Foundation for having the faith in me and giving me an opportunity to start the project.
 There have been several situations where I have been stuck.
 I express my gratitude to my mentor [Saber Khan](https://github.com/saberkhaniscool), other members of Proessing Foundation [Cassie Tarakajian](https://github.com/catarak), [Lauren McCarthy](https://github.com/lmccart), [Daniel Shiffman](https://github.com/shiffman), [Cassey Reas](https://github.com/REAS) for getting back to me and providing me with intelligent advices and suggestions when I contacted them.

 I've started this project and doing it with my friend [Anupam Asok](https://github.com/Anu-Asok).
 I'm so grateful to him for being with me in the development of this project.